divonlan/genozip/docs/developer.rst

           |

 .. option:: --debug-threads  ZUCL.
-Alternative to --show-threads - store thread log in a buffer rather than sending to I/O.
+Alternative to --show-threads - store thread log in a buffer and display it in case of an error.

           |